percona/pdmysql-docs/docs/deploy-pdps-group-replication.md

 * A DR site should be located in a different geographic location than the main site (several hundred kilometers/miles away).

-* The connection link between the main site and the DR site can only be established using *asynchronous replication* (standard MySQL [replication setup](https://dev.mysql.com/doc/refman/{{vers}}/en/replication-gtids.html) ).
+* The connection link between the main site and the DR site can only be established using *asynchronous replication* (standard MySQL [replication setup :octicons-link-external-16:](https://dev.mysql.com/doc/refman/{{vers}}/en/replication-gtids.html) ).

 ## Monitoring

 ### Using Percona Management and Monitoring (PMM)

-1. Use [this quickstart](https://www.percona.com/software/pmm/quickstart) to install Percona Monitoring and Management (PMM).
+1. Use [this quickstart :octicons-link-external-16:](https://www.percona.com/software/pmm/quickstart) to install Percona Monitoring and Management (PMM).

 2. Specify the `replication_set` flag  when registering the *Percona Server for MySQL* node or the MySQL node in PMM: